alan-turing-institute/prompto/docs/rate_limits.md

 }
 ```

 In the codebase, this json defines the `max_queries_dict` which is a dictionary which defines the rate limits to set for different groups of prompts.
 We use this dictionary to generate several different _groups/queues of prompts_ which are then processed in parallel.
+Note that this dictionary/json is only used to specify any rate limits which are _different_ from the default rate limit which is set using the `--max-queries` flag.
+Anything that is not specified in the json file will be set to the default rate limit.

 When the `--parallel` flag is set, we will always try to perform a grouping of the prompts based on first the "group" key and then the "api" key.
 If there is a "model_name" key and the model name has been specified in the `max_queries_dict` for the group or API (by having a sub-dictionary as a value to the group or API name), then the prompt is assigned to the model-specific queue for that group or API.